waldrain/waldrain.github.io/moniwonig.md

 ### done 2020-03-11

-- waldrain wasseranschluss complete, ready to contiunue into hosepipe up the hill
+- martin completed waldrain wasseranschluss, ready to continue into hosepipe up the hill
 - cleaned the dirty gas water heater burners &ndash; they flames were yellow, they must be blue

-### done 2020-03-17
+### done 2020-03-20

-- fixed greenhouse wrecked by sabina hurricane
+- finished replacing broken greenhouse glass windows wrecked by sabina hurricane
+- rebuilt cornelius new shed roof

 ## info